xamantra/momentum/docs/persistence.md

 # Persistence Support
 Implementing persistence with momentum is very easy.
-You just need to specify two parameters in root widget config and implement json serialization in your models.
+You just need to specify two parameters in root widget config and implement json serialization in the models.
 Anything else is done by the library automatically.

 ## Configure
 You have to specify both `persistSave` and `persistGet` parameter on `Momentum` root widget.